deepanshs/mrsimulator/docs/introduction/fitting_example.rst

     First-principles DFT calculations based on structural hypotheses can sometimes help determine the initial guess for some parameters; however, they are rarely accurate enough, even when using the correct structure, to be used as fixed parameters in a least-squares analysis of an experimental spectrum.
-This is illustrated in the code below.